kevinmatthes/validate-boolean/README.md

 ## Description

-This GitHub Action will check whether the given input, `check`, equals either the string `'true'` or the string `'false'`.
+This GitHub Action will check whether the given input, `check`, equals either `'true'` or `'false'`.
 It is recommended to execute this Action on a Linux runner.
 This Action requires a Bash shell environment.

-This GitHub Action has only one **mandatory** input named `check`.
-This input is of type string.
-If this string is equal to `'true'` or `'false'`, this Action will succeed.
-In any other case, this Action will fail.

-The branding settings were chosen due to the default use case of this Action.
-The symbol `thumbs-up` shall represent the check while the colour green symbolises the intended positive result of it ("okay").
+There are no outputs.

 To apply this Action, just add the following line to the step section of a GitHub Action workflow job.